juanjux/raimixer/README.md

 raimixer xrb_3zq1yrhgij8ix35yf1khehzwfiz9ojjotndtqprpyymixxwxnkhn44qgqmy5 10xrb

-If this software is useful to you, consider donating to the author:
+If this software is useful to you, consider donating to the author's rai-funds!

 xrb_3usnd3kirzfudprd3tceauh3sejxpfm754jgnjajbttrefx9obgdqe69wfcf

 (Thank you!❤)

 positional arguments:
-  dest_acc              Destination account (mandatory except on --clean) amount                Amount.
-Use xrb/mrai or krai sufixes for mega/kilo rai (mandatory except for --clean)
+  dest_acc              Destination account (mandatory except on --consolidate) amount                Amount.
+Use xrb/mrai or krai sufixes for mega/kilo rai (mandatory except for --consolidate)

 optional arguments:
   -h, --help            show this help message and exit